 Lariza Hebert is an associate in the firm’s Houston office.
-She represents clients in a broad range of labor and employment matters, including unlawful discrimination claims, harassment claims, retaliation claims, independent contractor issues, employee leave issues, trade secret litigation, and more.
+Lariza is a litigator and has represented employers in all industries before state and federal courts, and state and federal administrative agencies.
+She represents clients in a broad range of labor and employment matters, such as discrimination, harassment, and retaliation claims, misclassification issues, employee leave issues, trade secret litigation, and more.

 Honors & Leadership

 - Named, Best Lawyers: Ones to Watch (2021)

 - Member, Houston Young Lawyers Association Leadership Academy (2020-2021)

 - Member, Texas Aggie Bar Association